-In honor of our website going live, I thought I would answer a question I get asked pretty often:
+In honor of our brand new fully refurbished website going live, I thought I would answer a question I get asked pretty often:

 "What is your creative process?"

 Whether I am applying for a show, meeting potential wholesale customers, or talking to bloggers/writers, this question will inevitably come up.

 You know who doesn't ask that question?
 Other makers.
 You know why?
 Because we all know a bullshit answer from a mile away and it's really hard to deliver or receive that much crap with a straight face.
 It's not that we want to lie, per se; it's that we feelcompelled to answer with said bull-poopie or risk looking like a complete lunatic.

 At some point (and I blame Pinterest™) it became expected for our studios to look clean, organized, filled with white light, and adorable decor.
 It became normal for the makers process to follow a clean, straight line that keeps up the illusion that makers live inside a beautiful world of fairy lights, espresso drinks, and deep personal satisfaction with who they are, and how and what they make.

 Well this is my blog on my website, so I am going to keep it real.
 You might want to sit down

 At the end of the day, we accomplish our goals.
 The work is done, packaged up, and on its way to its forever home.
 The "process" of getting there in the real world, at least most of the time, is not that pretty.